jcondotta/cards/README.md

 - **GitHub Actions:** Automated pipeline for building, testing, and deploying the microservice.
 - **Docker:** Used to containerize the application for local development and deployment.
-- **Amazon ECR (Elastic Container Registry)**: A fully managed container registry used to store and manage Docker images securely.
-The project’s Docker images are pushed to ECR, allowing seamless integration with ECS Fargate for deployment and scaling.
+- **Amazon ECR (Elastic Container Registry)**: Secure container registry for storing and managing Docker images, integrated with ECS Fargate.

 ### Testing: